*UPDATE!* Read my latest Hunter rain boots review here comparing the kids style to my favorite adult style for petite women.

 The womens Original Tall is Hunter’s most renowned boot, but for women with shorter calves or very small feet, the Youth boot may be a better option.
 When I tried on the Original Tall, the shaft hit right at my lower knees and dug in with every step.
 In comparison, the Youth Original felt much more comfortable.
 Some differences between the Hunters Women Original Tall vs. Youth boots:

-- Sizing: 5 to 11 womens vs. 1 to 6 youth (allegedly converts to a sz 38 womens).
+– Sizing: 5 to 11 womens vs. 1 to 6 youth (the 6 youth allegedly converts to a sz 38 womens).
 Whole sizes only for both.
 See this kids size conversion chart (second chart down, on the left) for more info.

 – Reflective patches on the youth only.
 These were designed to keep kids safe and are great for that purpose.
 I know many adults who don’t mind them, but am personally not a fan.
 Instagram and Facebook friends suggested solutions ranging from a Sharpie marker, to nail polish or spray paint.
 I did a small test spot with a Sharpie, but have yet to commit to that route.